-How do you get a COI?
+How to get a COI

-The completed COI form then needs to be sent to your building manager or management company at least a day before scheduled work or delivery.
+The completed COI form then needs to be sent to your building manager or management company at least one day before the scheduled work or delivery.
 Word to the wise: Stay on top of this very important last step and confirm with your property manager that the completed COI has arrived before the big day.
+Rachmany says being in contact with the management provides an opportunity to “finalize your building elevator time.”

-So for example, the white glove delivery of your new couch from West Elm is finally happening.
-The person scheduling your West Elm delivery should ask you if your building requires a certificate of insurance.
-If you say yes, they will ask their COI team to contact your property manager and take care of the COI formalities.
-If you're working with a smaller company, you may want to be the proactive party and email your sample COI to the appropriate person.
-In either case, to avoid having the delivery turned away by your doorman or super, it's advisable to follow up with your management the day before your big day to make sure your COI is in the right hands.
+If you're working with a smaller company, you may want to be proactive and email your sample COI to the contractor or supplier.
+Buildings that require the COI are normally doorman buildings.
+In either case, to avoid having the delivery turned away by your doorman or super, you will want to follow up with your management the day before the delivery or work takes place to make sure your COI is in the right hands.

 What's the worst that can happen if I don't get a COI?

 If you live in a building with a doorman or a hands-on super, it's very likely your move, delivery or repair will not happen if you don’t get the COI.
 Are there buildings with more lax management and less oversight where you can forgo getting a COI?
 Sure, and only you can make the call as to how by-the-book (or not) your building is.
 Just know that it's a potential risk.

 If you're moving or renovating, the stakes are even higher.
 "Most buildings will often require you to submit your mover's COI before your move is even approved," Rachmany says.
 "Your building may not allow you to hire them and use their services otherwise."

 Why getting a COI is a good move

 But even if you aren't moving to or from a building that requires a COI, you would still be well advised to get one.
 If the company doesn't have one it means they aren’t insured and if an accident were to happen—with your furniture, or other people's property, or if someone was injured, you would not be covered.